 If you’re working with a credit score that falls into the “fair” or even “poor” credit territory, debt consolidation loans may still be an option.
 Just know that the interest rate will be very high — around 30% — which can ultimately defeat the main purpose of a debt consolidation loan.

 Finding a debt consolidation loan when you have bad credit is possible, but it will take a little bit more legwork to find one that will help, not hurt, in the long run.
 Be wary of the different loan options lenders are willing to give you, read the fine print, and do the math.
 Loans for bad credit may be an option, but if your long-term goal is to eliminate your debt, short-term relief isn’t always the best answer.

 Alternatives to Debt Consolidation

 If debt consolidation loans don’t seem quite right for your situation, there are several other debt-relief methods.
-Of course, all of these strategies have their own pros and cons, and only you can decide whether they are better or worse for your unique situation.
+Of course, all of these strategies have their own pros and cons and only you can decide what’s best for you.

 - A line of credit that pays your credit card balances automatically.

 - Rates from 7.9% to 19.9% APR (see more information below).